theosanderson/theo.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Developing new tools to study pathogen genetics at scale, in SARS-CoV-2 and malaria.
+I develop new approaches for studying pathogen genomes at scale, both in the laboratory and computationally.